immuni-app/immuni-documentation/Privacy-Preserving Analytics.md

 ## Introduction

 This document focuses on Immuni’s analytics data.
 It details the data that Immuni collects, and when and why it does so.
 It also details the measures in place to protect user privacy and to preserve the integrity of the data.
-It assumes that you have already read [High-Level Description](/README.md) and [Technology Description](/Technology%20Description.md).
-Certain terms—written with a capital letter at their beginning—are defined in the Technology Description's glossary.
+It assumes that you have already read [High-Level Description](/README.md) and [Technology](/Technology.md).
+Certain terms—written with a capital letter at their beginning—are defined in Technology's glossary.

 Immuni collects two types of analytics data:
 - Epidemiological Info